hopsoft/goldmine/README.md

 ### Pre-Computed Results

-Rollups may be computationally expensive.
+Rollups can be computationally expensive _(depending upon how much logic you stuff into the `block`)_.
 Goldmine caches rollup results & makes the results available to subsequent rollups.

 ```ruby